vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 ## Escaping

 By default, fenced code blocks are automatically wrapped with `v-pre`.
-If you want to display raw mustaches or Vue-specific syntax inside inline code snippets or plain text, you need to wrap a paragraph with the `v-pre` custom container:
+To display raw mustaches or Vue-specific syntax inside inline code snippets or plain text, you need to wrap a paragraph with the `v-pre` custom container:

 **Input**